erSubhashThapa/100daysofcode/r1-log.md

 - ## Thoughts and Feelings:
   This is fun.
 I wish I could work more on it but I know I should take a break and give my back some stretches.

+  My log has been really helpful.
+It's a great resource to go back to when I forget something.
+Today, I forgot how to use `reduce()` but it was saved in my log.

 ## Day 96
 ### 4/6/19